Fredjr/R-D_Agent/HOW_TO_SEE_AI_EVIDENCE.md

 Evidence: "With positive study outcome, AZD0530 may provide a therapy..."
 ```

-### Step 2: Go to Research Questions Tab
+### Step 2: Evidence Appears Automatically! ⭐

+**No manual steps needed!** The UI automatically:
+- ✅ Refreshes hypothesis list
+- ✅ Updates evidence counts
+- ✅ Refreshes inbox with new paper

+### Step 3: View the Evidence

-1. Click on **Research** tab
+1. Click on **Research** tab → **Questions** sub-tab
-2. Click on **Questions** sub-tab
-3. Scroll down to see your hypotheses
+2. Scroll to your hypothesis

-### Step 3: Click Refresh Button

-1. Look for the **"Refresh"** button (next to "Add Hypothesis")
-2. Click it to reload hypotheses with updated evidence counts
-3. You should now see updated counts:
+3. You'll see updated count: **"1 supporting"** (was "0 supporting")
-   - "1 supporting" (instead of "0 supporting")

-### Step 4: Expand Evidence Section

-1. Click on the evidence count to expand
+4. Click on the evidence count to expand
-2. You should see:
+5. You should see:
    - ✅ Paper title
    - ✅ **Supports** badge (green)
    - ✅ **Strong** badge (score 85 → strong)